bmlanguage/bml/documentation.md

         *   `Result<OkType, ErrType> myFunction() -> Result<OkType, ErrType>;`:  If there is an error, the function may return `Err`, otherwise it will return `Ok` followed by the data or it may return `Ok()`, if no data is provided.
         *   `void registerInterfaceFunction(StringLiteral name, StringLiteral functionSignature, FunctionPtr implementation);` (CAM API to register new interface intrinsic function dynamically).
 This function allows the CAM to register a new interface intrinsic function dynamically that will be visible to other modules.
 The `functionSignature` is a string that includes the function parameters and return type.
 The implementation is a function pointer that must have the same signature as the `functionSignature` string.
         *  `void addTransformation(Transformation transformation);` (CAM API to add a new transformation to the code).
 This function allows the CAM to add code transformations by passing a transformation object.
 The `Transformation` object contains the code to remove the code to insert the transformation type, and a data structure with information about the target.
-       *   `void newCAM(StringLiteral camName, interfaceDefinitions, implementation);` (CAM APIto create new CAMs during compile time).
-This function allows the CAM to dynamically generate a new CAM with a given name, a set of interface intrinsic functions, and a set of implementation functions.
+       *   `void newCAM(StringLiteral camName, interfaceDefinitions, implementation, hardwareSpecification);` (CAM APIto create new CAMs during compile time).
+This function allows the CAM to dynamically generate a new CAM with a given name, a set of interface intrinsic functions, a set of implementation functions, and a hardware specification to load from a given file path.
+The `hardwareSpecification` is an optional parameter, which specifies the location of an hardware description language file, that is used to generate the CAM skeleton.
         *  `boolean hasSymbolicRegion()`: Returns true if there is a symbolic region in the current program context.
          * `StringLiteral symbolicExpression(identifier)`: Returns the symbolic expression for a given identifier in the current program context.
          * `StringLiteral getAttribute(identifier, StringLiteral attributeName)`: Returns the string literal of a given attribute.